What is Amjevita and how is it used?

 Injection: 40 mg/0.8 mL in a single-dose prefilled glass syringe.

 Injection: 20 mg/0.4 mL in a single-dose prefilled glass syringe.

 Storage And Handling

-AMJEVITA™ (adalimumab-atto) Injection is supplied as a preservative-free, sterile, clear, colorless to slightly yellow solution for subcutaneous administration.
-AMJEVITA is supplied in a single-use prefilled syringe (PFS) or single-use prefilled SureClick® autoinjector (AI).
+AMJEVITA™ (adalimumab-atto) injection is supplied as a preservative-free, sterile, clear, colorless to slightly yellow solution for subcutaneous administration.
+AMJEVITA is supplied in a single-dose prefilled syringe (PFS) or single-dose prefilled SureClick® autoinjector (AI).